 Alan P. Naumann

 Arshan has released popular application security tools, including AntiSamy, ESAPI, JavaSnoop.
-He graduated with a Master’s in Computer Science and artificial intelligence.×
+He graduated with an MS in Computer Science and Artificial Intelligence.×

 Chief Strategy Officer